MurshidHassen/murshidhassen/index.md

 > C. JoyBell C.

 ### [](#header-3) We finally met
- Greetings 🙈, I am Murshid Hassen, Engineering undergrad from Sri Lanka (The pearl of the Indian ocean 😍).
+ Greetings 🙈, I am Murshid Hassen, Software Engineer from Sri Lanka (The pearl of the Indian ocean 😍).
 You could find me @murshidhassen throughout the web.
 I like software, it's soft. (credits to Brenna O'Brien (@brnnbrn)) Part of me loves graphics programming that's why I created my own simple opensource gaming startup.
 Using all my free time I have been able to build one simple game and I love it.
 My Primary focus is to learn and build great products to humanity so that one day we could land on the Earth we have imagined 🚀
 Most importantly I like the part Opensource software and what FSF community and other FOSS communities have done for years...